Overview

 Children

-The first sign of intussusception in an otherwise healthy infant may be sudden, loud crying caused by belly pain.
+The first sign of intussusception in an otherwise healthy baby may be sudden, loud crying caused by belly pain.
 Infants who have belly pain may pull their knees to their chests when they cry.

 The pain of intussusception comes and goes, usually every 15 to 20 minutes at first.
 These painful episodes last longer and happen more often as time passes.